 During the physical exam, your health care provider might ask you to bend in different directions to test the range of motion in your spine.
 Your provider might try to reproduce your pain by pressing on specific portions of your pelvis or by moving your legs into a particular position.
 You also may be asked to take a deep breath to see if you have difficulty expanding your chest.

-An MRI uses radio waves and a strong magnetic field to provide more-detailed images of bones and soft tissues.
-MRI scans can reveal evidence of ankylosing spondylitis earlier in the disease process, but are much more expensive.
+MRI uses radio waves and a strong magnetic field to provide more-detailed images of bones and soft tissues.
+MRI scans can reveal evidence of nonradiographic axial spondyloarthritis earlier in the disease process, but they are much more expensive.

 There are no specific lab tests to identify ankylosing spondylitis.
-Certain blood tests can check for markers of inflammation, but inflammation can be caused by many different health problems.
+Certain blood tests can check for markers of inflammation, but many different health problems can cause inflammation.